Sanctuary of the Marbles

 And last but not least I went through the “5th century AD to 5th century BC” section with the busts of famous citizens and inscriptions.

 From all the museums I have ever been, I don’t think that any has made a deeper impression than the Acropolis museum did.
 It’s a unique building that succeeds to highlight the exhibits in an astounding way.
-I’m sure Melina would have founded wonderful as well.
+I’m sure Melina would have found it wonderful as well.

 If you liked this article you can subscribe and read our future articles first :